whitneyburton/portfolios/students/20150814-max-millington-m2.markdown

 ### End of Module Assessment

 My end of module assessment was performed by Josh Mejia.
+He gave me the following feedback:

+"Notes: Really strong assessment.
+Solid grasp of core Rails concepts.
+Only hiccup was with instantiating an instance of a model (Play) and how to do that without a strong params hash.
+The ability to think through the hiccup was quick and logical.
+We worked on implementing a feature using techniques that weren't covered in class and everything went smoothly."

 * Analytic/Algorithmic Thinking: 4
 * Ruby Syntax and Standard Library: 3